fbef0102/Game-Private_Plugin/Plugin_插件/Jockey_Jockey/l4d2_Sinister_Jockey/readme.md

 		// Amount to multiply the damage dealt by the Jockey when dropping.
 (Def 1.0) l4d2_Sinister_Jockey_gravitypouncemultiplier "1.0"

-		// Enables the Human Shield ability, the Jockey to use the Survivor as a human shield while riding.
+		// Enables the Human Shield ability, the Jockey can use the Survivor as a human shield while riding.
 (Def 1) l4d2_Sinister_Jockey_humanshield "1"

 		// Percent of damage the Jockey avoids using a Survivor as a shield.
 (Def 0.4)